Corporate Licence Terms and Conditions (20161020)

 “Copyright Policy” means FT’s current copyright policy available by clicking on the “Copyright Policy” link on the bottom of each page of the FT Site.

 “FT Site” means http://www.ft.com (including the equivalent Financial Times application for access on mobile devices).

 “IPRs” means all present and future copyright, moral rights, database rights, trade mark rights, trade secrets and all related rights and neighbouring rights and any other intellectual property rights of whatsoever nature throughout the world whether or not registered or capable of registration including all renewals and/or extensions thereof.

 “Marks” means all trade marks, service marks, trade names, logos and other branding (whether registered or not) of FT or its licensors.

 “Newspaper” means the Financial Times newspaper.

-“Reader Data” means any personal data (as defined in GDPR) relating to a Reader.
+“Reader Data” means any data identifying a Reader.

 “Term” means the period commencing on the Service Start Date and ending on the Service End Date.

 “Terms and Conditions” means these terms and conditions.